axibase/atsd-use-cases/how-to/socrata/python/README.md

 curl -o docker-compose.yml https://raw.githubusercontent.com/axibase/atsd-use-cases/master/socrata/python/docker-compose.yml
 ```

 The [`docker-compose.yml`](docker-compose.yml) file configures Axibase Time Series Database (ATSD) and Axibase Collector services along with the required dependencies.
-The Collector's role is to automatically download and parse a specific data.gov JSON file while ATSD serves as the SQL-enabled database.
+The role of the Collector is to automatically download and parse a specific data.gov JSON file while ATSD serves as the SQL-enabled database.

 ### Launch containers